 We aim to raise the expectations of what pupils are capable of in the visual arts by introducing a wide variety of materials, allowing pupils to build their understanding and skills over time.
 This is complemented by a curriculum that develops and revisits formal elements of art and design over time.
 Experimentation, risk and innovation are encouraged and we focus less on the outcome and more on the creative journey to ensure these things are achieved by all.

 Art is taught by one teacher peyear group and we are very lucky to have Miss Linford, an art specialist teacher, working with each class from Year 1 - Year 6.
-Five key strands of art are developed and revisited throughout each art unit:
+Four key strands of art are developed and revisited throughout each art unit:

 - Making skills